joelouthan/Theologicus/src/genesis/genesis10.md

 #### Judged under the wrath of God

->Revelation 18:21-24 (CSB) Then a mighty angel picked up a stone like a large millstone and threw it into the sea, saying,
+>Revelation 18:21-24 Then a mighty angel picked up a stone like a large millstone and threw it into the sea, saying,
 >In this way, Babylon the great city
 >will be thrown down violently
 >and never be found again.